bravecollective/neucore-mumble-plugin/README.md

 - NEUCORE_MUMBLE_PLUGIN_DB_DSN=mysql:host=127.0.0.1;dbname=neucore_mumble;user=mumble;password=pass
 - NEUCORE_MUMBLE_PLUGIN_DB_USERNAME=username # Only required if DSN does not include user
 - NEUCORE_MUMBLE_PLUGIN_DB_PASSWORD=password # Only required if DSN does not include password
-- NEUCORE_MUMBLE_PLUGIN_BANNED_GROUP=18 # Optional Neucore group ID, members of this group will not be able to connect.

 Create a new service on Neucore for this plugin and adjust the "Configuration Data" text area.